tarantool/doc/doc/reference/reference_lua/compat/json_escape_forward_slash.rst

     - '"foo/bar"'
     ...

-The option affects both the global serializer instance and serializers created with json.new().
+The option affects both the global serializer instance and serializers created with ``json.new()``.
-It also affects the way log messages are encoded when written to the log in the json format (box.cfg.log_format is set to 'json').
+It also affects the way log messages are encoded when written to the log in the json format (the ``box.cfg.log_format`` option is set to 'json').

 Known compatibility issues
 --------------------------

-At this point we do not know any incompatible modules.
+At this point, no incompatible modules are known.

 Detecting issues in you codebase
 --------------------------------

-Both encoding styles are correct from JSON standart's standpoint, but if your module relies on encodings results bytewise, it may break with this change.
+Both encoding styles are correct from the JSON standard standpoint, but if your module relies on encodings results bytewise, it may break with this change.
 Be cautious if you do the following:

-*   hash results of json.encode()
+*   Hash results of ``json.encode()``.